/

 • Control access to networks (VPN, wireless networks, ...)

-• Block device functions such as camera
+• Blocking device functions such as the camera

 Software & Content Management